 Bridges Library System provides marketing and promotion services and materials to help promote the value of the member libraries and Bridges Library System to the public.
 See more here.

-Bridges Library System provides gaming and presentation equipment for use in member libraries as well as outreach bins that allow libraries to easily set up for events outside the library.
+Bridges Library System provides equipment for use in member libraries as well as outreach bins that allow libraries to easily set up for events outside the library.
 Go to Equipment for Booking.

 Online, Instructor-Led “Gale Courses” Classes